-The goal of the grant program is to enhance public parks and recreational facilities, so any project that would make a place look nicer, be safer, or add a new component to an already existing place would be eligible.
-The project submitted must be located in an existing city park, greenway, or other public recreational area; and be someplace that is generally open to the public and used for recreation.
+The intent of the grant program is to enhance public parks and recreational facilities, so any project that would make a place look nicer, be safer, or add a new component to an already existing place would be eligible for a Challenge Grant.
+The project submitted must be located in an existing city park, greenway, or other public recreational area and be a place that is generally open to the public and used for recreation.

 GrantWatch ID#: 161853

-Organizations that are awarded a Challenge Grant, will have until Friday, December 13, 2019 to complete their project.
+Organizations that are awarded a Challenge Grant will have until Friday, January 21, 2022 to complete their project.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Applications can be mailed or emailed to:

 For questions about the process please call (865) 215-1733.

 Sheryl Ely, Parks and Recreation Director

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi